-🕵🏻♀️ Hi there, I’m Nicci – a writer, journalist, and Future of Work adventurer.
+🕵🏻♀️ Hi, I’m Nicci – a writer and strategist.
+Future of Work adventurer.

 A radically remote future of work | The Nowhere Office